-The Spain Digital Nomad Visa income requirement changed in 2026, and if your figures are based on last year’s numbers, your application could be rejected before it’s even reviewed.
-Here’s exactly what you need to earn, how to prove it, and what GCC applicants get wrong.
+The Spain Digital Nomad Visa income requirement changed in 2026.
+If you are still using last year’s figures, your application may fall short before the UGE even reviews the rest of your file.
+Here is what you need to earn, how to prove it, and where GCC applicants often make mistakes.

 What is the 2026 minimum income requirement?